OpenSDN-io/docs/release/releases/R21.05/index.rst

 Support for contrail-vrouter-utils package in the Contrail Tools Container
 --------------------------------------------------------------------------

-Starting with Contrail Networking Release 2011, the contrail-vrouter-utils package is available only in the contrail-tools container.
+Starting with OpenSDN Networking Release 2011, the contrail-vrouter-utils package is available only in the contrail-tools container.
 You must use the contrail-tools container to execute tools like vif, nh, rt, and so on available in the contrail-vrouter-utils package.
 In previous releases, the contrail-vrouter-utils package is available in the contrail-vrouter-agent and contrail-vrouter-dpdk container.
 You can no longer use the contrail-vrouter-agent and contrail-vrouter-dpdk containers to execute the tools available in the contrail-vrouter-utils package.

 Support for Netronome SmartNIC vRouter for Juju Charms Deployment